 U.S. Steel Corp. operates a taconite mine and processing plant known as Keetac north of Keewatin, where it produces taconite pellets for use at iron and steel mills.

 Keetac operates under an existing air permit and two industrial wastewater permits: one for the discharges from the mining area and one for the tailings basin.
+U.S. Steel has applied to combine its two wastewater permits into one permit that covers both the mine and tailings basin.

 Our role